abhishek10027/Heart-Prognosis-Prediction-System/README.md

    python manage.py runserver
    ```

-3. Open the application in a web browser at http://localhost:8000.
+3. Open the application in a web browser at like http://localhost:8000.

+## About the Developer

-## This project is developed by Abhishek Kushwaha
+This project is developed by Abhishek Kushwaha.